vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 ![image](/assets/2024-03-23/020.png)

-The function node adds the two numbers, `X` and `Y`.
+The Function node adds the two numbers, `X` and `Y`.
 It creates a third attribute in the payload, `result`, to hold the result:

 ![image](/assets/2024-03-23/021.png)

-The actual response is created with a template node.
+The actual response is created with a Template node.
 It's a simple JSON object which has a `Result` property that points to the result we created in the last step:

 ![image](/assets/2024-03-23/022.png)